How to Create AI Videos from Photos: Step-by-Step

 Can I create a video from a single photo using AI?

 Yes.
-AI image-to-video models like WAN 2.2 take a single static photo and generate a short video clip with realistic motion.
+AI image-to-video models like ZSky's video engine take a single static photo and generate a short video clip with realistic motion.
 The AI analyzes the image content and predicts how elements would naturally move.
-ZSky AI makes this as simple as uploading a photo and clicking generate, with 200 free credits at signup + 100 daily when logged in.
+ZSky AI makes this as simple as uploading a photo and clicking generate, with unlimited video and image generation (ad-supported on the free tier).

 What is the best AI model for creating videos from photos?

-In 2026, WAN 2.2 by Alibaba is the leading open-source model for image-to-video generation with audio.
+In 2026, ZSky's video engine by Alibaba is the leading open-source model for image-to-video generation with audio.
 It produces smooth, coherent motion with strong temporal consistency.
 Other strong options include Runway Gen-4 and Kling 2.0.
-For free browser-based access, ZSky AI runs WAN 2.2 on dedicated RTX 5090 GPUs.
+For free browser-based access, ZSky AI runs ZSky's video engine on dedicated RTX 5090 GPUs.

 How long are AI-generated videos from photos?

 Most models generate clips between 3 and 10 seconds.
-WAN 2.2 typically produces 5-second clips at 24fps.
+ZSky's video engine typically produces 5-second clips at 24fps.
 For longer videos, you can chain multiple clips together by using the last frame of one generation as the input for the next, extending to 30 seconds or more.

 What photo resolution works best for AI video generation with audio?